Search by Keyword

 “Most people don’t realize that making a record is much like shooting a film,” recalls engineer Geoff Emerick.
 He continues, “There are long periods of boredom and waiting around while technical details are attended to and parts worked out, interspersed with moments of creative spark.
 Naturally enough, my memories of the making of ‘Revolver’ consist largely of those moments.
 One example was the time that George Hariison brought in some local Indian musicians from the Asian Society to play on his song ‘Love You To.’”

 The day that Geoff was remembering was April 11th, 1966, which was only the fourth day of recording for what became the “Revolver” album.
-George had written three songs for inclusion on the album but this was the first to be premiered in the studio, so therefore we can assume that he was most anxious to get this recorded than the others.
+George had written three songs for inclusion on the album but this was the first to be premiered in the studio, so therefore we can assume that he was more eager to get this recorded than the others.
 The group entered EMI Studio Two at 2:30 pm on this day, the first point of business being adding a guitar overdub to their previously recorded song “Got To Get You Into My Life.”
 By approximately 3:30 pm, work started on “Love You To.”

 This is not to say that the song was “Love You To” at this point.
 Geoff Emerick continues: “’Love You To’ – which I originally named ‘Granny Smith’ on the tape box, after my favorite kind of apple, only because George never had titles for his songs.”
 Throughout all of the sessions for the song, it continued to be referred to as “Granny Smith.”